onfido/onfido-android-sdk/README.md

 **Note** that this initialization process is **not recommended** as the majority of new features are exclusively released for Studio workflows.

-### Managing SDK Token Expiry with `expireHandler`
+### Manual SDK authentication

+The SDK is authenticated using SDK tokens.
+As each SDK token must be specific to a given applicant and session, a new token must be generated each time you initialize the Onfido Android SDK.

+For details on how to manually generate SDK tokens, please refer to the `POST /sdk_token/` definition in the Onfido [API reference](https://documentation.onfido.com/#generate-sdk-token).

+**Note**: You must never use API tokens in the frontend of your application as malicious users could discover them in your source code.
+You should only use them on your server.

+#### `tokenExpirationHandler`

-When generating SDK tokens, it's important to note that they expire after 90 minutes.
+It is important to note that manually generated SDK tokens expire after 90 minutes (SDK tokens generated in Onfido Studio when creating workflow runs are **not** affected by this limit).

 With this in mind, we recommend you use the optional `tokenExpirationHandler` parameter in the SDK token configuration function to generate and pass a new SDK token when it expires.
 This ensures the SDK continues its flow even after an SDK token has expired.
 You should inject a new token in 10 seconds after the callback is triggered, otherwise the flow will finish with a `TokenExpiredException` error.